vito2048/dart_test/README.md

 IDE is a software to run and edit your code.
 Download and install [Visual Studio Code], one of the most popular and complex IDE.
 ### 2. Create project folder

+> If you use Visual Studio Code, the easiest way to create a new dart project, that contains all essential files, is to use "New Dart Project" Command.

+> First, inside Visual Studio Code, press `Ctrl + Shift + P`.
+It will open command line.

+> In the command line type `Dart: New Project` and confirm.

+> VSC will ask you what project folder to create.
+For our purpose, `Console Application` is enough.

+> Select in which folder on your computer you want to create project file, and VSC will do this automatically.

+> You can skip this rest of this point.

 Create a folder for your dart code files and open it in Visual Studio Code.
 Inside you need to create a `pubspec.yaml` file, necessary, if you want to use dart public packages.